3 hrs 16 min (16 lessons)

 Emaan encourages building confidence and becoming more comfortable in your own skin and what that means for us.
 She illustrates the different stages of confidence as you build it by connecting with your body and building a better relationship with it.
 She shares her tips on how to be more connected to your body and have a better relationship with it to encourage self-love.

 Menstruation is a common shared experience among all women and yet, it is a widely stigmatised issue.
 It is usually a topic that people feel uncomfortable talking about and is only talked about behind closed doors.
 Cultures around the world have placed a taboo on this topic and shy away from the conversation.
-Emaan emphasises on the importance of opening that conversation and breaking the stigma to empower women.
+Emaan emphasis on the importance of opening that conversation and breaking the stigma to empower women.

 Everything that goes into your body can potentially impact it.
 Emaan explains how you can be conscious at different times of the month with your diet and the things you are consuming.
 She also directs you towards the right sources to look at to stay more informed and make better decisions about your body and avoid harming it.